yuehchou/yuehchou.github.io/_pages/projects/NYMU/disorder.md

 ## Acknowledgements

-I would like to thank [Dr. Albert C Yang](https://www.researchgate.net/profile/Albert_C_Yang), Dr. Che-Yu Hsu (NTUH) and Jean Lee who provided all brain MR images and gave me guidance and advice.
+I would like to thank [Dr. Albert C Yang](https://www.researchgate.net/profile/Albert_C_Yang) and Jean Lee who provided all brain MR images and gave me guidance and advice.

 ## Extension